01 – In Britain, the Farthing (¼ of a penny) is withdrawn from circulation and ceases to be legal tender.

 12 – Soviet cosmonaut Major Yuri Alexeyvich Gagarin becomes the first man to fly in space.
 In a 4½ ton Vostok spaceship, he orbits the Earth and returns safely after a flight lasting 108 minutes.

-17 – A force of 1,400 Cuban exiles trained and armed by the CIA attempts an invasion of Cuba at the Bay of Pigs.
+17 – A force of 1,400 Cuban exiles trained and armed by the CIA attempts to invade Cuba at the Bay of Pigs.

 18 – Former diplomat George Blake is charged in London under the Official Secrets Act.
 Details of his alleged offences are withheld.

-19 – Fidel Castro crushes US-backed attempt to overthrow Cuban government.
+19 – Fidel Castro crushes the US-backed attempt to overthrow the Cuban government.

 21 – Paris fears invasion by Algerian rebels.
 The military revolt in Algeria is suppressed after President de Gaulle declares a state of emergency.